BE AWARE SCAMS!

 The cardholder thinks the fraud was caught and stopped, while the fraudster is busy committing more fraudulent transactions and stealing more money.

 Happy State Bank will NEVER contact the cardholder unsolicited to ask for the following:

 Happy State Bank will NEVER advise a cardholder to transfer money or withdraw money.

-If you think you may have given information to someone suspicious, immediately contact our Customer Service Desk at 800-447-2265.
+If you think you have given information to someone suspicious, immediately call our Customer Service Desk at 800-447-2265.